 The Council will reject development proposals with inadequate provision for the retention of good quality trees and woods.
-The Council will encourage woodland creation and tree planting in all new developments.
+The Council will encourage woodland creation and tree planting in all new developments threatened by proposed changes to existing properties.
+TD 1.2: To monitor and enforce planning conditions of consent, where necessary.

-TD 1.1: To utilise and enforce planning powers to retain and protect existing trees within new development as well as trees threatened by proposed changes to existing properties.
+TD 1.1: To utilise and enforce planning powers to retain and protect existing trees within new development as well as trees